-According to the City of Phoenix General Plan, the subject property is designated for mixed use with the Industrial/Commercial designation, as pictured on the below exhibit.
+According to the City of Phoenix General Plan, the subject property is designated as Industrial, as pictured on the below exhibit.
 "The Industrial Land Use Category allows warehousing, manufacturing and processing businesses.
-These categories are typically characterized as development that due to noise, smell, or some other special consideration are not appropriate for a commerce park.
-The Commercial Land Use Category and accommodates office, retail. service, multi-family development at varying scales and intensity of uses."
+These categories are typically characterized as development that due to noise, smell, or some other special consideration are not appropriate for a commerce park."